-From Yorkshire to Pocklington
+From the Yorkshire Derwent to Pocklington

 The canal is restored and re-opened to Bielby, with the remainder of the canal, towards Canal Head, under restoration.

 The Pocklington Canal was opened in 1818, catering mainly for agricultural traffic.
 Following a proposal in 1959 to use the canal course as a dump for sludge from a water treatment works, the Pocklington Canal Amenity Society was formed and the canal was saved.
-Part of the canal is now restored; the remainder is progressing slowly as the area has been designated a Site of Special Scientific Interest (SSSI), largely in fact due to the preservation work already undertaken by the canal society.
+Part of the canal is now restored; the remainder is progressing slowly as the area has been designated a Site of Special Scientific Interest (SSSI), largely to the preservation work already undertaken by the canal society.